microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 As of 06/05/2017, WorkRides features 88.6% code share (11% iOS / 11.2% Android / 11.6% Windows).

 ## Setup
 - **Download** or clone the repository.
-There are a solution with seven projects.
-- **Rebuild** the solution to get all necessary **NuGet** packages.
+- **Rebuild** the WorkRides.sln solution to get all necessary **NuGet** packages.

 This app will run as is with the preconfigured settings so that you can try and learn how it works.
+You can use alexa@fabrikamco.onmicrosoft.com (password:Build2017) to run the app as soon as you build to see how it works with sample data.

 If you want to plug your tenant data you need to edit **AppSettings.cs** file which is part of the Portable Class Library to update the settings with the values specific to your environment.

 The following sections will walk you through the steps involved to build this app.
 You can follow these steps to understand how such an app can be built using Microsoft's tools and technologies.